-Throwing a work Christmas party this year?
-Giving out some gifts?
-There’s a tax for that - Fringe Benefits Tax, and if you aren’t careful you could get a surprise call from the Australian Tax Office.
+If you're throwing a work Christmas party this year or giving out gifts and staff bonuses, there’s a tax for that - Fringe Benefits Tax - and if you aren’t careful you could get a surprise call from the Australian Tax Office.

 Fringe Benefits Tax (FBT) is the tax employers pay on benefits they provide to employees, their family or other associates in addition to, or as part of, their salary or wages.

 Work cars for employees’ private purposes, or paying for an employee’s private health insurance come under the FBT regime, and so do Christmas parties.

 Here’s the good news: there are exemptions under FBT that could save your business some money.

 The catch: it’s not exactly simple to determine what’s FBT-exempt and what’s not.
 The Tax Office has a six-page document to help clear the air.

 Here are a few tips and tricks to successfully navigate FBT reporting.